fadihboubati/Randomizer_linux/README.md

 * create a list of students in two ways:
     + adding students one by one,
-    + put a txt file named "students_list" that contains all students name in the same location of the randomizer file
+    + put a txt file named "students_list" that contains all students name in the same location of the randomizer file ,the student names should be separated  by a new line

 * ability to update the existing list
 * make a reset and create a new list